Parent Central Services

 Priority 1: Children of single parents or dual working parents who are active duty military and/or DoD civilians or contractors attached to the installation.

 Priority 2: Children of active duty military or DoD civilian personnel attached to the installation, where the spouse is not employed full time or is currently a full-time student.
+If a spouse is currently not employed or full time student, a 60 day waiver will be issued beginning the day or registration or renewal.
+Patron must bring in letter from the school on school letterhead stating they are registered as full time student; or if becoming employed, that patron must bring in their paystub.

 Where and How to Register Your Child